 Sounds like a dream come true, right?

-In case you’re still not sold, allow me to share five specific ways real-time analytics can help you run your subscription business more effectively and efficiently.
+In case you’re still not sold, let’s look at five specific ways real-time analytics can help you run your subscription business more effectively and efficiently.
 And by the way, this actionable data is just one of many side perks associated with automated subscription management software.

 1. Subscription management software analytics enables smart, data-driven business decisions.